osctl - command line interface for container management.

 Groups represent the cgroup hierarchy and are used for system resource

 accounting and control.
-Each pool has two groups by default: /
+Each pool has two groups by default: / and /default.

-is the parent of all managed groups and /default
+/ is the parent of all managed groups and /default is the group that new

 containers are placed in, unless configured otherwise.
 Every container belongs